Aerautodromo di Modena: Modena Grand Prix

 The first two editions of the Modena Grand Prix took place on a 12 km-long road track around the area where the autodrome would be eventually built.
 Enzo Ferrari won on both occasions.
 The race was then discontinued until 1938, when it took place on a shorter permutation of the circuit known as Circuito del Parco or Anello dei Viali.
 Tazio Nuvolari won three times.
 In 1947, following a serious accident that resulted in the death of five spectators, the race track was the subject of a significant number of upgrades, and the Modena Grand Prix was re-introduced in 1950.
 The last race was held on 3 September 1961 and was won by Stirling Moss in a Lotus 18/21.

 Winners of the Modena Grand Prix

+Lap records

+The fastest official race lap records at the Aerautodromo di Modena are listed as: